9:45 a.m. to 11:00 a.m.

 - Kristen Ashby, PMP (Moderator), Senior Planner, WSP

-F4: Special Conference Session - Site Plan Review Workshop
+F4: Special Conference Session - Site Plan Review Workshop - PRESENTATION

 This workshop will delve into the plan review process and provide practical tools and techniques for reading and interpreting engineered site plans.
 We will present the differences between the subdivision and the site plan review processes, the progression of a site plan from the preliminary stage to the final stage, how to scope a transportation impact and access study to be multimodal in its review, and how to effectively use outside peer review of plans.
 This workshop will provide an important skill set for new planners, while at the same time challenging seasoned professionals.
 This Special Session is brought to you by the SNEAPA Conference Committee.
 CM: 1.25.